AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 Before you place an attachment prop inside the furniture, you need to attach it and adjust it just like you would if editing prim clothing that you avatar wears.
 SL automatically remembers the attachment position for an object.
 When you are happy with the way it's attached, you then detach it and place it in the furniture.

-After setting up a prop, you can designate the prop to be an attachment by editing the AVpos notecard and changing its &lt;prop_type&gt; to PROP1 or PROP2 as described in the [Notecard Commands section](/avsitterplus_prop.html#notecard-commands).
+After setting up a prop, you can designate the prop to be an attachment by editing the AVP_Positions notecard and changing its &lt;prop_type&gt; to PROP1 or PROP2 as described in the [Notecard Commands section](/avsitterplus_prop.html#notecard-commands).

 {% include important.html content="Attachment props *must* be COPY-OK & TRANSFER-OK for NEXT OWNER." %}

 ## Notecard Commands
-You can edit the AVpos notecard to change how props will behave.
+You can edit the AVP_Positions notecard to change how props will behave.

 The format for the notecard is: